-So, ask the sales team, trainers, tech support, writers who write copy for your audience, among others, for information about people you want to reach.
+So, ask the sales team, trainers, tech support, and writers who write copy for your audience, among others, for information about the people you want to reach.

 Besides that, Google Analytics and competitive analysis can offer you useful information about people who could become your customers.

 Surveys and interviews

 It is essential to have in mind that customers have different levels of engagement.
 Depending on the size of the form, some of them may not be so interested in helping you.

 On the other hand, a small form or interview will not supply you with the necessary information.

 Create smart questions, which may be arranged into four categories: demographics, personal data, content consumption, and challenges.
 Take a look at the following examples.